Tech giants, small countries, and the future of techplomacy

 There is a specific European context which is important, but if you look at sort of [the] digital divide and the inability to reap the benefits of the digital age, you have real causes for potential conflict or migration.
 So we also need a global view on what technology is doing, both from a positive or good point of view, but also in terms of focusing more on challenges.

 VentureBeat: A few weeks ago, Jeff Bezos recommended what facial recognition legislation should look like, and then I was reading through Google’s SVP of global affairs Kent Walker gave a speech in Dublin last month, and it had a series of recommendations on what smart regulation should look like.
 What are your thoughts on tech companies of this size laying out publicly what they think regulation should look like?
 I imagine it looks a bit different to a smaller country than a larger one, more of a push than a suggestion.

 Klynge: Yeah, but just to take the positive side first, I think it’s actually a positive step that today the companies are beginning to come forward with their proposals on how to regulate themselves.
 If we had this conversation two years ago, I think you would have had difficulties pointing at examples where the companies have themselves taking the steps to try to begin discussing how to regulate AI or facial recognition systems, etc. So I think that’s a positive step.

 Now, whether some of this is window dressing or done from a technical point of view, I think the jury’s still out on that one, and I’m sure it’s a combination of all of the above.
-What I would say, and that’s a cardinal point for us, you know it’s great that you have Kent Walker or Zuckerberg advocating for more regulation, but the fundamental requirement to do smart regulation is transparency.
+What I would say, and that’s a cardinal point for us, you know, it’s great that you have Kent Walker or Zuckerberg advocating for more regulation, but the fundamental requirement to do smart regulation is transparency.
 Whether you are a small country like Denmark or you’re the European Union or the U.S. government, it is extremely difficult to regulate unless you have a certain degree of insight into the technology or platform or whatever we’re talking about.

 So in my view, the next battle will be about increasing transparency, and by that I don’t mean that we want to open algorithms where we can go in and see how they build it.
 I don’t think that’s necessary, but we need to build in checks and balances and mechanisms that will ensure that regulators or lawmakers or policymakers will understand enough of how the systems work in order to regulate in a smart way.
 And to be honest with you, I think this is a win-win.
 I think it should be in the interest of the companies also to be more forward-leaning in providing enough transparency for us to do this in a good way.
 I think bad regulation is bad not only for countries or citizens.
 It’s also bad for the companies who will eventually perhaps be less commercially successful.